girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Elastic Net Regression/README.md

 An extension to linear regression involves adding penalties to the loss function during training that encourage simpler models that have smaller coefficient values.
 These extensions are referred to as regularized linear regression or penalized linear regression.

-# **Elastic net**
+# **Elastic net Regression**

-Elastic Net is an extension of linear regression that adds regularization penalties to the loss function during training.
+Elastic Net Regression is an extension of linear regression that adds regularization penalties to the loss function during training.
 Elastic net is a popular type of regularized linear regression that combines two popular penalties, specifically the L1 and L2 penalty functions.
 ![image](https://user-images.githubusercontent.com/57637086/134214127-d36b3b93-21bc-49e4-b74a-6c0bb0362311.png)
 The benefit is that elastic net allows a balance of both penalties, which can result in better performance than a model with either one or the other penalty on some problems.